rradz/gossip/README.md

 - Deterministic and label-invariant
 - Works on simple undirected graphs (self-loops are tolerated by reducing to a simple graph)
- - Not proven complete; currently no known counterexamples in our tests/benchmarks (circulants fixed)
+ - Not proven complete; known issue: Rook R(4,4) vs Shrikhande — a classical non-isomorphic pair.
+Our algorithm incorrectly labels them as isomorphic.
+Work is incomplete until addressed.
+Circulants fixed.

 ## Core idea